kenalvares/space-invaders/README.md

 # Space Invaders
 A space invaders clone built in p5.js.
+Play it [here](https://kenalvares.github.io/space-invaders/)

 ## Description
 Initially tried building this game in class and didn't really plan it properly, so it failed.
 Afterwards, I followed [this tutorial](https://youtu.be/biN3v3ef-Y0) and using the [p5.js library](https://p5js.org) made Daniel Shiffman's version - Flower Invaders!